 One of the Crevecoeurs is, to this day, small and has short legs.
 (She can run just as fast as anyone… she just has to move her legs faster).
 This little Crevecoeur also has a voice that is the perfect imitation of a field cricket… Her name became Cricket.
 (The name was kinda creative but Cricket is the name of my friend’s cat so it isn’t really original… Plus, it is unusual when a chicken starts chirping like a cricket).

-Another one of the Crevcouers developed a twisted beak (aka: cross beak or a lateral beak deviation).
+Another one of the Crevecoeurs developed a twisted beak (aka: cross beak or a lateral beak deviation).
 Her crest is crooked, her wings are tipped white and her feet are far to big for the rest of her… which causes frequent tumbles.
 She also likes to be able to be wherever I am whenever she can.
 She is called Elly.
 (You can read more about Elly here: Elly, the Crooked Crevecoeur)

 The Golden-Laced Polish grew the hugest crest I’ve ever seen on a crested pullet and her tail points so far back that it sometimes touches her head.
 Her name is Marion.

 Why I Pick the Small

 I know choosing the misfits is not economically profitable but that’s part of me… I love them.
-They are all beautiful in their own ways… Sometimes they don’t make it.
-There may come a time where they will need to be put down.
-However, for now, I get to enjoy them for the time that God has appointed… and they will leave when He chooses.
-For now, I get to love them, cherish them and thank God for the blessings he gives us.
+They are all beautiful in their own ways.
+Sometimes they don’t make it.
+There are times when it is best to put down unwell or handicapped chickens.
+However, this time, I got to enjoy these particular ones for the time God has given me.